Codemartino/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h2> </center>

-This repository was forked by Martin Akudugu to fix the codebase
+This repository was forked by Martin Akudugu to fix the codebase from someone
 ---

 <center><h3>Repository Contents by Project Task</h3> </center>